dougeby/IntuneDocs/intune/apps-deploy.md

 	- **Not Applicable** - The app is not installed or shown in the Company Portal.
 	- **Required** - The app is installed on devices in the selected groups.
 	- **Uninstall** - The app is uninstalled from devices in the selected groups.
 	- **Available with or without enrollment** - Assign this app to groups of users whose devices are not enrolled with Intune.
-See the table above for help.
 6. Once you are done, choose **Save**.

-The app is now assigned to the group you chose.
+The app is now assigned to the group you selected.

 See [How to monitor apps](apps-monitor.md) for information to help you monitor app assignments.